Input-to-state stabilization of linear systems under data-rate constraints: Introduction

 The remainder of the paper is organized as follows.
-Section~\ref{sec:pre} introduces the system model, information structure, and basic assumptions.
-Our main result is presented in Section~\ref{sec:main}.
-Section~\ref{sec:strat} explains the communication and control strategy, with reachable-set approximations developed in Section~\ref{sec:reach}.
-Section~\ref{sec:proof} provides the stability analysis with major steps summarized as technical lemmas.
-A simulation example is given in Section~\ref{sec:sim}. \todo{Section~\ref{sec:end} concludes the paper.}
+Section~\ref{sec:pre} introduces the system model and information structure.
+Section~\ref{sec:main} presents the main theorem.
+Section~\ref{sec:strat} describes the communication and control strategy, while Section~\ref{sec:reach} derives the update formulas using reachable-set approximations.
+Section~\ref{sec:proof} provides the stability analysis, with key intermediate results summarized as technical lemmas.
+Section~\ref{sec:sim} presents a simulation example.
+Section~\ref{sec:end} concludes the paper with a summary and an outlook for future research.